Three million people every year have to work through a rotator cuff injury. This year, strength & conditioning coach Joe DeFranco is one of them.

 Goldstein finds that improved control of the levator scapulae increases the potential to train the lower trapezius.
 For an athlete in an overhead sport like volleyball or tennis, greater overhead extension means greater force on serves.

-Cross-education: Immobile Side Knows What The Active Side Is Doing
+Cross-Education: Immobile Side Knows What The Active Side Is Doing

 As DeFranco is experiencing the hard way, the early stages of rotator cuff rehab do not allow patients much motion or loading on the affected arm.
 Patients will spend the first 4-6 weeks with the arm in a sling.
 However, this does not mean the patient cannot still train the affected side with loaded movements: they simply have to do it via the other side of the body.